MikeWay/2324/Read.md

 Notes for course developers:
 =============================
-There is an overall test script currently run from course2324/NodeScripts/src/runAllTests.js which builds all the exercise starts in turn and then runs ng e2e on them.
+There is an overall test script currently run from C:\course2324\loadTest.bat which builds all the exercise starts and DoNows in turn and then runs ng e2e on them.
+It depends on the runAllTests.js script having been installed globally